 - Corporate/educational staff may not use this card for personal use.

 - The manager of the lending HPL branch reserves the right to impose limits on the amount and type of material(s) available, or to shorten the loan period, if necessary.

 - Community cards annually verify executive/administrator information.

-- HPL Digital Media, DVDs and Blue-rays are for personal use only.
-Customers accessing these resources and showing content to anyone outside of their home or a personally deeded residence is infringing copyright if they do not have a public performance license.
+- HPL Digital Media, DVDs and Blu-rays are for personal use only.
+Members accessing these resources and showing content to anyone outside of their home or a personally deeded residence is infringing copyright if they do not have a public performance license.

-If you lose your card, or need to change your address or contact information, visit any branch or call 905-546-3200.
+If you need to change your address or contact information, visit any branch or call 905-546-3200.